PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 # VLE site design principles

 !!! summary
     These principles highlight best design practice to guide staff in developing effective VLE sites and minimise workload.
+Ultra module site templates align with these principles.

 Benefits of the principles include: